3ative/Unraid-10GbE-Network/README.md

-# 3ATIVE's findings for optimizing Unraid 10GbE Network Performance
+# 3ATIVE's findings for optimizing UnRaid 10GbE Network Performance

 ## From 30 MB/s to 800+ MB/s 🚀